LucasJanin/Home/NodeRed/Notifications/zigbee2mqttDevicesUpdateAvailableNotification/README.md

-# Zigbee2mqtt Device Update Available Notification #
+# Zigbee2mqtt Devices Update Available Notification #

 This very simple automation checks every day if Zigbee2mqtt devices have an update available and send an notification grouped in case is needed.